Water World, Colorado: Water attractions

 The park has several unique water attractions.
-One of the most notable was Screamin' Mimi, a ride where guests ride board-type vehicles down a roller coaster like track, reaching speeds of 30 mph before landing in a pool and bouncing across the water.
-The attraction was demolished in 2025.
-Other notable attractions include Glacier Run, an 8-lane head first mat slide with several steep drops; The Revolution, a 4-person cloverleaf tube ride that leads down into a tube bowl; Storm, a 4-person tube dark slide; and Sunset Racer, a racing slide that features eight side by side lanes and a timed open air finish.

-Water World's most famous attraction is Voyage to the Center of the Earth, in which riders ride in small circular multi-passenger inflatable rafts and travel through an artificial cavern.
+Water World's most famous attraction is Voyage to the Center of the Earth, which opened in 1993 and received the Innovation Award from the World Waterpark Association.
+Riders ride in small circular multi-passenger inflatable rafts and travel through an artificial cavern.
 It is themed to a newly discovered cave that reportedly has creatures from the prehistoric era still inhabiting it.
 It includes steep downward spirals, sudden drop offs, and various dinosaurs, including an animatronic Tyrannosaurus encounter at the end of the ride.
 The ride is unusual for a water park attraction in its thematic emphasis, and in that it can take in excess of 5 minutes to complete, making it one of the longest rides at any water park.
-Since then, the ride has had two cosmetic upgrades, the most recent in the 2011 season.
+Since then, the ride has had three cosmetic upgrades, the most recent in the 2025 season.
 The Ride has a throughput capacity of over 1,000 guests per hour.

-Water World has three wave pools: Turtle Bay, a very small wave pool for toddlers, Cowabunga Beach, a small wave pool, and Thunder Bay, a large pool which holds 1,100,000 USgal of water.
+Water World has three wave pools: Turtle Bay, a very small wave pool for toddlers; Cowabunga Beach, a small wave pool; and Thunder Bay, a large pool which holds 1,100,000 USgal of water.
 Thunder Bay features a large Pepsi advertisement on the pool floor.
 Thunder Bay also sports a new engine that generates multiple wave types.
 The only wave cycle available for guests simulates medium ocean waves creating crashing waves and strong currents in certain areas of the pool.
 Thunder Bay has a maximum depth of 8 ft, Cowabunga Beach has a maximum depth of about 5 ft, and Turtle Bay has a maximum depth of 3 feet.
 Both have multiple points of emergency shut-offs used to immediately cut engine power from the wave rooms for added guest safety.